Healthy High-Protein Desserts That Taste Amazing (and Feed Your Muscles!)

 Be honest: When was the last time you had a healthy cookie?
 With less than half the carbs and three times the protein as a regular cookie, this protein dessert fits the bill, and they taste pretty darn good, too.

 Get the recipe: Chocolate Chip Protein Cookies

 Protein Rice Krispie Treats

 Nut butter is the secret to this vegan treat, but a chocolate drizzle is what makes you wonder how something that tastes so good can be so good for you.
-Try cashew, almond, or peanut butter—whichever you prefer—they will work just the same in these Protein Rice Krispie Treats.
+(Discover even more high-protein vegan snacks that make whey-free life easier.)
+Try cashew, almond, or peanut butter—whichever you prefer—they will work just the same in this protein dessert.

 Grain-Free Protein Peanut Butter Cookies

-At 8 grams of protein, these rich, ooey, gooey peanut-buttery flavored cookies sound like a fairytale, but make a batch for yourself, and you'll realize dreams really do come true.
-The recipe for these Grain-Free Protein Peanut Butter Cookies is calling your name.
+At 8 grams of protein, these rich, ooey, gooey peanut-buttery flavored cookies sound like a fairytale.
+But make a batch for yourself, take a bite of the high-protein dessert, and you'll realize dreams really do come true.

 Mint Chocolate Chip Protein Fudge Brownies

-Despite being free of gluten and dairy, somehow each bite of these Mint Chocolate Chip Protein Fudge Brownies are still moist and creamy.
+Despite being free of gluten and dairy, somehow each bite of this high-protein dessert is still moist and rich.
+(Could it be the avocado?
+Or the banana?
+Or maybe the coconut butter?)
 When you combine mint chocolate chip with fudge and call it a brownie though, no other explanation is even necessary.

 Get the recipe: Mint Chocolate Chip Protein Fudge Brownies